luccaccarmelin/luccaccarmelin/README.md

  ## Hi!
-My name is Lucca and this is my github :3
+My name is Lucca and this is my profile :3

 ![Space_trip](https://gifs.eco.br/wp-content/uploads/2022/06/gifs-de-anime-lofi-9.gif)
 )